 Turbulence intensity (TI), which is defined as the ratio between the standard deviation of the HWS to the mean HWS, has a critical impact on wind turbine production, loads and design.
 The IEC61400-1 Normal Turbulence Model describes the TI threshold a wind turbine is designed for, and defines the wind turbine class of the machine that describes the external conditions that must be considered [45-47].
 The lidar-observed TI is not identical to the "true" TI that can be measured by point-like measurements from cup anemometers.
 The lidar-observed TI is affected by the spatial (i.e., probe length) and temporal averaging (i.e., scanning time) of the Doppler lidar instrument and by the motion effects of sea waves on the lidar buoy.
 While spatial/temporal averaging effects on the measured TI can be found elsewhere [48-51], here we aim at studying the effects of lidar motion on the measured TI and their statistical correction.
-To simplify the mathematical framework to be presented next, we numerically assessed the motion-corrected HWS standard deviation under simple harmonic motion conditions of the lidar buoy for a given HWS and wind direction (WD).
+To simplify the mathematical framework to be presented next, we numerically assessed the motion-corrected HWS at deviation (WD).
 Towards this end, we considered a software motion simulator to emulate the motion of sea waves under these simplified motion conditions and the velocity-azimuth-display (VAD) algorithm [52] to retrieve the motion-corrupted HWS.
 Furthermore, simulation results were validated against experimental results as part of the IJmuiden test campaign.